wadey/decimaljson/README.md

     > array[1].number
     1

+## Benchmarks

+Benchmarks for `DJSON.parse` and `DJSON.stringify` are provided.
+Here are some example results from my laptop:

+    node 0.2.6 (x86, v8 2.3.8):
+      - JSON.parse is 2x faster than DJSON.parse
+      - JSON.stringify and DJSON.stringify are the same speed

+    node 0.4.1 (x86, v8 3.1.5):
+      - JSON.parse is 4.5x faster than DJSON.parse
+      - JSON.stringify is 3x faster than DJSON.stringify

+## Changelog

+- 0.2.0: Added DJSON.stringify.
+Added benchmarks.
+- 0.1.0: Initial release, DJSON.parse.

 ## TODO

-- Try to make a native module for Node.js that uses a modified version of the C++ JSON parser.
+- Try to make a native module for Node.js that uses a modified version of the v8 JSON parser.
 This is harder than I expected as JSON.parse is implemented by using a special case of the V8 JS parser.
-A performance test puts DJSON at 50% the speed of V8's JSON.parse.
-- Implement a `DJSON.stringify` that isn't lossy (possibly by using the native `JSON.stringify` with a `replacer`)